No-Bake Coconut Cookies (3 Ingredients)

 Recipe Notes and Substitutions

 • AIP: Use carob instead of cocoa (if using drizzle), and coconut sugar, maple syrup, or honey for the sweetener.
-Maple sugar will yield a lighter color as a granulated option.

-More Easy Healthy Treats
+More Healthy No Bake Treats

 No Bake Coconut Cookies - keto, low carb, paleo, gluten free, AIP, THM